 The majority of GSAS students live off campus and we encourage you to search for off-campus housing.

-The NYU Student Resource Center (SRC) provides students with general advice and resources in the apartment search process.
-Although the SRC does not provide actual apartments, the Student Resource Center’s Off-Campus Living webpage prove information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.
+The Center for Student Life (CSL) provides students with general advice and resources in the apartment search process.
+Although the CSL does not provide actual apartments, it provides information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.

 1 The following GSAS affiliate doctoral programs are not eligible: Basic Medical Sciences and Environmental Health Sciences, housed in the School of Medicine; Cinema Studies and Performance Studies, housed in the Tisch School of the Arts; Data Science; Institute of Fine Arts; and Institute for the Study of the Ancient World.